ResidentMario/missingno/README.md

 If no geographical context can be provided, `geoplot` can be used to compute a [quadtree](https://en.wikipedia.org/wiki/Quadtree) nullity distribution, as above, which splits the dataset into statistically significant chunks and colorizes them based on the average nullity of data points within them.
-In this case (fortunately for our analysis, but unfortunately for the purposes of presentation) it appears that our dataset's data nullity is unaffected by geography.
+In this case (fortunately for analysis, but unfortunately for the purposes of demonstration) it appears that our dataset's data nullity is unaffected by geography.

 A quadtree analysis works remarkably well in most cases, but will not always be what you want.
-If you can specify a geographic grouping within the dataset (using the `by` keyword argument), you can plot your data as a set of minimum-enclosure [convex hulls](https://en.wikipedia.org/wiki/Convex_hull) instead (the following example also demonstrates adding a histogram to the display, using the `hist=True` argument):
+If you can specify a geographic grouping within the dataset (using the `by` keyword argument), you can plot your data as a set of minimum-enclosure [convex hulls](https://en.wikipedia.org/wiki/Convex_hull) instead (the following example also demonstrates adding a histogram to the display, using the `histogram=True` argument):

-    >>> msno.geoplot(collisions.sample(100000), x='LONGITUDE', y='LATITUDE', by='ZIP CODE', hist=True)
+    >>> msno.geoplot(collisions.sample(100000), x='LONGITUDE', y='LATITUDE', by='ZIP CODE', histogram=True)

 ![alt-text][hull-geoplot]

 [hull-geoplot]: http://i.imgur.com/3kfKMJO.png

-The histogram, if enabled via `hist=True` as above, shows the distribution of sectors by the percentage of their fields which are incomplete.

 Finally, if you have the *actual* geometries of your grouping (in the form of a `dict` or `pandas` `Series` of `shapely.Geometry` or `shapely.MultiPolygon` objects), you can dispense with all of this approximation and just plot